Nadopasana: A Story of Sound and Soul: Part 4 of 4

 Aiyarappan Pillai taught him the basics, taught him the various scales, and impressed upon the need for devotion in music.
 Ponnan had a photographic memory for ragas and songs, but was somehow unable to make the connection between the carnatic music and its spiritual aspects..
 He made progress, but remained detached from the devotion that his guru was advocating.
 This continued into his teens, with him staying with his teacher, and his brother continuing his farming.

 Ponnan’s world fell apart once more.
 Manian’s death was shocking, but Gauri’s disappearance was devastating.
-She was the only mother Ponnan had known and remembered.
+She was the only mother Ponnan had known.
 The couple left behind two children - Ramaiya, who was six and Kamakshi, who was two.
 Just as Gauri had assumed the role of a mother at sixteen, Ponnan had to assume the role of a father at fifteen.

 Ponnan went to Aiyarappan Pillai, touched his feet, and asked for permission to leave his training, so he could work on the farm and feed his family.
 Pillai consented with sadness.
 In parting, he remarked that he had great hopes for Ponnan, and had been holding out hopes that he would discover the devotional dimension of music.